NorSC/supervisor-search/_supervisors/lucas-frança.md

   \

   "**How to make sense of wearable data**" - this project aims to develop tools and protocols to analyse signals obtained by actigraphy devices (e.g., fitbit).
-Previous research has shown that activity series are related to a series of health conditions.
+Previous research has shown that activity levels are related to a series of health conditions.
 The goal is to apply mathematical and computational methods to extract information from these signals and model disease processes in a series of conditions ranging from mental health conditions to Parkinson's disease.\

   \